dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr00-installation.md

 All validation notifications included in the package are listed in the metadata reference file.

 Note that all validation rule notifications for this package are all set to be sent as a "single notification."
 This means that one notification is sent out for each organisation unit/period combination when a notification is triggered.
 This can also be configured as a "collective summary."
 The strategy for sending these notifications is located in the `"sendStrategy"` property of each validation notification.
 It is set to `SINGLE_NOTICIATION` by default.
-Adjust these values to `COLLECTIVE_SUMMARY`within the metadata file if you would like to change this strategy before importing the package.
+Adjust these values to `COLLECTIVE_SUMMARY` within the metadata file if you would like to change this strategy before importing the package.
 Note that you can also change this in maintenance for each validation rule notification at any time after they are imported as you may want to demonstrate or test both strategies to select one that is appropriate for your own setting.

 ## Importing metadata

-Use [Import/Export](#import_export) DHIS2 app to import metadata packages.
+Use the [Import/Export](#import_export) DHIS2 app to import metadata packages.
 It is advisable to use the "dry run" feature to identify issues before attempting to do an actual import of the metadata.
 If "dry run" reports any issues or conflicts, see the [import conflicts](#handling-import-conflicts) section below.
 If the "dry run"/"validate" import works without error, attempt to import the metadata.
 If the import succeeds without any errors, you can proceed to [configuring](#configuration) the module.
 In some cases, import conflicts or issues are not shown during the "dry run", but appear when the actual import is attempted.
 In this case, the import summary will list any errors that need to be resolved.

 ### Handling import conflicts